-The New Hampshire Department of Environmental Services (NHDES) conducted water quality monitoring of Webster Lake in the summers of 1979, 1988 and 1993 for Lake Trophic Studies.
-The Volunteer Lake Assessment Program (VLAP) began in 1986 and continues to the present day (NHDES, 2006b).
-NHDES also continues to investigate the relationship between TP and cyanobacteria (Chapman, 2008).
-The deepest site in the center of the lake is the primary sampling location in Webster Lake (Figure 8-1).
+The New Hampshire Department of Environmental Services (NHDES) conducted water quality monitoring of Pearly Lake in the summers of 1977, 1990, and 2004 for Lake Trophic Studies.
+The Volunteer Lake Assessment Program (VLAP) began in 1992 and continues to the present day (NH DES 2006b).
+The deepest site in the center of the lake is the primary sampling location in Pearly Lake (Figure 2-1).
 Water quality samples collected during summer stratification are tested for epilimnetic and hypolimnetic TP.
-In addition, a composite sample of the water column to the depth of the thermocline is tested for chlor a.
+In addition, a composite sample of the water column to the depth of the thermocline is tested for chl a.
 A DO profile from top to bottom is conducted and a Secchi disk transparency measurement is taken.

 It is recommended that VLAP sampling be continued to document the in-lake response, trends, and compliance with water quality criteria following implementation of TP reduction measures.
-As discussed in the previous section, successful implementation of this TMDL will be based on compliance with water quality criteria for cyanobacteria scums.
-Data collected by VLAP includes DO, planktonic chlor a and the reporting of cyanobacteria scums should continue.
-Pending resources, NHDES staff will continue to sample and document the extent and severity of reported cyanobacteria scums through microscopic identification, cell counts and toxicity tests.
+As discussed in the previous section, successful implementation of this TMDL will be based on compliance with water quality criteria for DO, and thresholds for planktonic chl a and cyanobacteria.
+Data collected by VLAP includes DO and planktonic chl a, and should continue.

-To help prioritize implementation of TP reduction measures in the subwatersheds, it may be instructive for stakeholders to collect additional dry and wet weather TP samples (along with estimates of flow) in some of the tributaries draining suspected sources such as agricultural land.
-This data would supplement the tributary data currently collected by VLAP (Table 2-2b).
+TP should also be collected to document lake response to TP reduction activities.
+To help prioritize implementation of TP reduction measures in the subwatersheds, it may be instructive for stakeholders to collect dry and wet weather TP samples (along with estimates of flow) in some of the tributaries draining suspected sources such as agricultural land.
 The TP loads should be calculated using concentration and flow data.
 Tributaries impacted by humans (i.e., not natural) with the highest TP load would be the target of initial efforts to reduce TP.
+Monitoring in the tributary from the Mountain Road subwatershed would provide insight into the pace of the residual load reduction from the former FPU WWTP discharge that was assumed in the modeling.
+Also, more monitoring data in the College Road inlet will contribute to the development of a more robust data set in that subwatershed area (only two phosphorous samples were available for this modeling) which will help confirm model calibration assumptions.